TLT hero banner

 For more information on any of these developments and the impact on your scheme, please speak to your usual TLT Pensions team contact.

-A December consultation changes to the 1995 section of the NHS Pension Scheme contained further proposals designed to help retain experienced NHS clinicians and remove barriers to returning to work from retirement (introducing partial retirement flexibilities and pensionable re-employment, among other things).
-The reforms "are expected to be implemented in late spring 2023".
+Further changes designed to help retain experienced NHS clinicians and remove barriers to returning to work from retirement (introducing partial retirement flexibilities and pensionable re-employment, among other things) came into force from 1 April, with more to come on 1 October this year: see the DHSC’s consultation response.

 No timescales have been given.